gavinlyonsrepo/cylon/README.md

 Output and environment variables
 -------------------------------------

-CYLONDEST and CYLON_CONFIG are two custom environmental variables used by program.
+CYLONDEST, CYLON_CONFIG and CYLON_COLOR_OFF are three optional custom environmental variables used by program.
 If variable CYLONDEST and CYLON_CONFIG are not set or do not exist, cylon uses the default path.
+CYLON_COLOR_OFF is used for turning off colored text output.
+For information on setting environment variables see arch linux wiki.

 CYLONDEST
 Most system output (logfiles, downloads and updates etc) is placed at below path, unless otherwise specified on screen.
 Output folders are created with following time/date stamp syntax HHMM-DDMONYY-X